fdmeringolo/creditworthiness_xai/README.md

 # Creditworthiness using Artificial Intelligence

 This project aims to create a predictive model that can estimate customers' creditworthiness and understand whether or not to accept an application for credit card issuance.
+If a customer is denied a credit card, the model must provide easily interpretable indications.

 ## Files